Ice Cube and Willie Nelson headline final concerts for Ohio State Fair - NewsBreak

 COLUMBUS, Ohio (WCMH) — The 2022 Ohio State Fair’s concert schedule is complete with the last three shows announced and added to the lineup.

-The three concerts that will close the fair will be headlined by rap icon Ice Cube, country music legend Willie Nelson, and funk band Lakeside from Dayton.Three more concerts added to Ohio State Fair lineup
+The three concerts that will close the fair will be headlined by rap icon Ice Cube, country music legend Willie Nelson, and funk band Lakeside from Dayton.7 police officers hospitalized after pursuit

 All concerts for the Ohio State Fair will take place indoors at the Celeste Center.